meppe/ros-ort/README.md

 		This opens a window to show the tracking result.
 It subscribes to topic `/frcnn/bb_img_tracking`.
 It is started with ```run_video_tracking_view.sh```

 	7. Text interface --
-		The script ```./run_txt_interface.sh```  opens the text interface, where you can modify where image files are stored, which objects are to be detected, and whether masking is applied.
+		The script ```run_txt_interface.sh```  opens the text interface, where you can modify where image files are stored, which objects are to be detected, and whether masking is applied.
 It should be self-explanatory.

 ## Interfacing with the object detection